 - The patients were followed at regular intervals until 18 months postinjection

 - In summary, both PRP and Cortisone are safe and effective treatment options for chronic plantar fasciitis, showing superior results to placebo treatment.
-The longer-term results and less reinjection and/or surgery rate of PRP makes it more attractive as an injection treatment option versus CS injection.
+The longer-term results and less reinjection and/or surgery rate of PRP makes it more attractive as an injection treatment option versus corticosteroids injection.

 The treatment of Plantar Fasciitis requires a physical examination and a look at how this problem is impacting you.
 If you were to come into my office we would assess and evaluate your situation and discuss the realistic healing options possible.